ICLRandD/Blackstone/README.md

 compound_pipe = CompoundCases(nlp)
 nlp.add_pipe(compound_pipe)

 text = "As I have indicated, this was the central issue before the judge.
 On this issue the defendants relied (successfully below) on the decision of the High Court in Gelmini v Moriggia [1913] 2 KB 549.
-In Jone's case [1915] 1 KB 45, the defendant wore a hat." doc = nlp(text)
+In Jones' case [1915] 1 KB 45, the defendant wore a hat." doc = nlp(text)

 for compound_ref in doc._.compound_cases:
     print(compound_ref)

 >>> Gelmini v Moriggia [1913] 2 KB 549
->>> Jone's case [1915] 1 KB 45
+>>> Jones' case [1915] 1 KB 45
 ```

 ### Legislation linker